 Cucumber (3.63g of carbs per 100g)

-Cucumbers are very low in carbs (they contain just 2.16g when peeled), and make a great addition to a fresh salad, or can be eaten as a light snack.
+Cucumbers are also one of the vegetables low in carbs (they contain just 2.16g when peeled), and make a great addition to a fresh salad, or can be eaten as a light snack.

 Bell pepper (4.6g of carbs per 100g)